The very environment that surrounds adventurers can be a detriment to their wellbeing, one of the most common is falling from a great height.

 There is a maximum placed on the amount of damage taken at 20d6, which would require a 200-foot fall.
 This is an unlikely but not impossible scenario to encounter.

-Class features can negate fall damage, such as the Monk’s slow fall ability that reduces damage at 5thlevel.
+Class features can negate Fall Damage, such as the Monk’s slow fall ability that reduces damage at the 5th level.

 Fall Damage itself is not nearly enough to base an encounter on and will not necessarily make the players any leerier about the situation.